nweiyue/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Notes about the usage of this command:**<br>
+**:information_source: Notes about the usage of this command:**
 * Adds a session with the specified name and date to the displayed session list.
 * `SESSION_DATE` should be given in the format of d/M/yyyy or dd/MM/yyyy.
 This means if your day or month is single digit, you do not need to add a '0' in front, for e.g., 09/01/2020 and 9/1/2020 are both accepted.
+* Two sessions cannot have the same name but they can have the same date.

 </div>

 <div markdown="block" class="alert alert-warning">

+**:warning: Warning about the usage of this command:**
-You will be exited from any currently entered session upon using the command.
+* You will be exited from any currently entered session upon using the command.

 </div>

 <div markdown="block" class="alert alert-success">

-:green_book: Examples:
+**:green_book: Examples**:
 * `addses s/tut1 d/12/7/2020`

-:bulb: **Tip:** Two sessions cannot have the same name but they can have the same date

 </div>